 Introducing undergraduates to the excitement of interdisciplinary research at the frontiers of knowledge is essential for training a new generation to participate in discovery.
-The Bio-X Undergraduate Summer Research Program (Bio-X USRP) provides an opportunity for these undergraduate students to conduct hands-on research, build awareness of interdisciplinary areas, and network with Bio-X faculty.
+The Stanford Bio-X Undergraduate Summer Research Program (Stanford Bio-X USRP) provides an opportunity for undergraduate students to conduct hands-on research, build awareness of interdisciplinary areas, and network with Stanford Bio-X faculty.
 This formative experience influences their subsequent graduate work at Stanford and beyond.

-Students accepted into the program receive a stipend that gives them the invaluable opportunity to do hands-on, full-time research for ten weeks during the summer quarter.
-Under the guidance of their mentors, Bio-X USRP students learn how to carry out experiments in the laboratory, develop the skills to read and analyze scientific literature, and overcome challenges that cannot be anticipated in a classroom environment.
+Students apply and are accepted into the program during the fall.
+In the spring, Bio-X provides workshops to train students in a variety of research-related skills needed to work in a laborotory.
+These include reading and analyzing manuscripts, gaining the ability to formulate scientific questions, learning to design and set up experiments, preparing and presenting posters, and more.
+The students also take Health & Safety courses and learn about proper Personal Protection Equipment (PPE).
+During the summer quarter, they receive a stipend that gives them the invaluable opportunity to do hands-on, full-time research for ten weeks.
+Under the guidance of their mentors, Stanford Bio-X USRP students continue to develop these skills, learn how to carry out experiments in the laboratory and overcome challenges that cannot be anticipated in a classroom environment.

 A unique component of the program, the Undergraduate Research Talks, which are given by the mentors of our student awardees, expose students to a variety of scientific fields and enrich their summer research experience.
 This is a unique opportunity for students to hear more about the broad range of research within Stanford, to meet faculty in a variety of scientific fields, and to network with each other as potential future collaborators and colleagues.